-Junior Leadership Camp, for 4-H members that will finish 3rd to 7th grades in the 2019-20 school year, will offer different educational and project sessions.
-Registrants will list their top three morning and afternoon sessions according to their interests.
+Junior Leadership Camp, for 4-H members that will finish 3rd to 7th grades in the 2020-21 school year, will offer different educational and project sessions.
 Each participant is enrolled in one group and participates with that group for the entire camp.
 Approximately 4 hours of instruction is provided in the educational sessions.
 4-H members will participate in hands-on activities, community service projects, guest speakers, and more.
 Afternoon and evening activities are organized for the entire group to promote teamwork and fun.
-Camp is limited to 210 campers and the cost of the camp will be $TBA per person.
+Camp is limited to 180 campers and the cost of the camp will be $220 per person.
 This covers all expenses including six meals, two nights lodging, T-shirts, snacks, games, projects and program expenses.

-The North Region Senior Leader Lab – POWER Camp, for 4-H members that will finish 8th to 12th grades in the 2019-20 school year, offers educational and fun project sessions.
+The North Region Senior Leader Lab – POWER Camp, for 4-H members that will finish 8th to 12th grades in the 2020-21 school year, offers educational and fun project sessions.
 Workshop sessions will include: Wiring, Safety (everyone makes an extension cord) and Renewable Resources and Energy Efficiency.
 Participants can develop positive character traits, sportsmanship, decision making capability and public speaking skills.
 Each District will elect their Council Officers during the camp session.
-Camp will be at the High Plains Retreat Center in Amarillo this year and the cost of the camp will be $TBA per person.
+Camp cost will be $150 per person.

 Summer Camps – Brownwood